 Scholarly activity is an important component of the curriculum at UT Southwestern Medical School.
 It supports our dedication to providing students with opportunities to grow in diverse areas with novel career opportunities that excite and inspire.

 Students will learn the fundamental principles of hypothesis-driven research.
 Topics include:

 Students will expand their research knowledge through active participation in clinical and translational research projects.
 Activities include:

 - Conducting projects

 Summer Research Programs

-Medical students nationwide interested in pursuing investigative research endeavors during their summer breaks may apply for the UT Southwestern Summer Research Program.
-The program is designed to increase scientific knowledge and skills through rich research experiences.
-Throughout your academic career, there are only two opportunities to participate:
+UTSW Medical students interested in pursuing investigative research endeavors during their summer break before the beginning of their MS2 curriculum may apply for the UT Southwestern Summer Research Program.
+The program is designed to increase scientific knowledge and skills through rich research experiences developed between a student and their mentor.